aenivara/E621-Scraper/README.md

 - **Directory Issues:** Make sure the working directory exists or agree to have it created.
 - **Network Problems:** Verify that your internet connection is stable, as the tool connects to the e621 API.
 - **Dependency Errors:** Ensure that requests is installed in your active virtual environment.

-## License

-Choose a license that suits your project.
-If you want to enforce that derivative works remain open source, consider the GNU GPL.
-If you prefer a more permissive approach (allowing closed-source use), consider the MIT or Apache licenses.

 ## Contributing